-Here’s a question lots of schools ask: “Should we pass on warnings to parents about specific apps, sites and games, or give them lists of ones to stop children using at all costs?”
+Here’s a question lots of schools ask: “Should we pass on warnings to parents about specific (named) apps, sites and games, or give them lists of ones to stop children using at all costs?”
 You may have seen a few, or even been asked to share them, sometimes from official sources or with really appealing graphics.
 But our answer is usually…no.

 To find out why, watch/share the above video, or read on (the text below includes links to other sources at the end, but is otherwise essentially the same).